Charles E W Bean, Diaries, AWM38 3DRL 606/106/1 - April 1918 - Part 4

 she did not know what the

-father & / rest of / family,
+father & / rest o / family,

-who were away, wd say
+who were away, wd say.

 However Barton came